natebrennand/config/setting_up_osX.md

 Use HomeBrew to install git.

-		# run this in the terminal
+Run this in the terminal

-		"brew install git"
+    brew install git

 * Allow the command line to use your keychain.
 You won't be prompted for a username and password while using git.